rockettheme/docs/Docs/accounts_billing/payments.md

 #### What Payment Options are Available?

-RocketTheme currently accepts both PayPal and Credit Card payments.
-Please be aware that all payments, even credit cards, are processed through [PayPal][paypal].
+RocketTheme currently accepts [PayPal][paypal] and Credit Card payments.
+Please be aware that all credit cards are processed through [Stripe][stripe].

 #### The Payment Failed.
 What Should I Do?